opencontainers/distribution-spec/conformance2/README.md

-export OCI_DATA_IMAGE=true # note, this must be left enabled for any tests to run export OCI_DATA_INDEX=true export OCI_DATA_INDEX_LIST=true # an index containing a nested index export OCI_DATA_SPARSE=false # an index containing references to manifests that have not been pushed export OCI_DATA_ARTIFACT=true # an OCI artifact packaged as an image with an artifactType export OCI_DATA_SUBJECT=true # an OCI image with the subject field defined export OCI_DATA_SUBJECT_MISSING=true # pushes content with a subject referencing a non-existent digest
+export OCI_DATA_IMAGE=true # note, this must be left enabled for any tests to run export OCI_DATA_INDEX=true export OCI_DATA_INDEX_LIST=true # an index containing a nested index export OCI_DATA_SPARSE=false # manifest where some descriptors have not been pushed export OCI_DATA_ARTIFACT=true # an OCI artifact packaged as an image with an artifactType export OCI_DATA_SUBJECT=true # an OCI image with the subject field defined export OCI_DATA_SUBJECT_MISSING=true # pushes content with a subject referencing a non-existent digest